 - Can’t divide townships, cities, or villages unless “…necessary to meet the population standard.”

 - Voting precincts can only be divided if “…necessary to meet the population standard.”

 - Residents of state institutions who can’t’ register to vote are not to be included in the count.

 - “Districts shall not be drawn to effect partisan political advantage.”

-The law also gives registered voters the right to petition the court of appeals to review the plan to determine if it meets the requirements, and the findings of the appeals court may also be appealed to the Michigan Supreme Court.
+Once the apportionment commission adopts a map, it is filed with the county clerk, forwarded to the Secretary of State, and made available to voters at no cost.
+The law gives registered voters the right to petition the court of appeals to review the plan to determine if it meets the requirements, and the findings of the appeals court may also be appealed first to the Court of Appeals, and if necessary, to the Michigan Supreme Court.

 Michigan State University Extension provides educational programs for elected and appointed officials in Michigan and also provides programs for youth about government through 4-H programs.
-Contact your county MSU Extension office for more information, or check out our website at msue.anr.msu.edu.
+Contact your county MSU Extension office for more information or check out our website.